-If I was to single out the most frequent question, or more specifically, objection, I am asked by procurement professionals when discussing the idea of moving to an eSourcing platform, it is “Will it work for my category?”
+If I was to single out the most frequent question, or more specifically, objection, I am asked by procurement professionals when discussing the idea of moving to an eSourcing platform, it is “Will eSourcing work for my category?”

 The sales training that I have received has warned me of the perils of prematurely elaborating, so I have to strongly fight the urge to shout out a gigantic “YES!” (more to come on that later).
 Instead, I ask what category it is they are responsible for and work my way to a more softer ‘yes’ through more questions.

 You could be thinking, how can I be so confident that it will work for any category?
-The truth is that beyond the 30,000+ sourcing events that we have seen run through Market Dojo, across the 150+ categories to draw experience from, the answer is simple.
-If you can run your sourcing activities today using traditional communication methods such as email, word, excel and telephone, you can use Market Dojo.
+The truth is that beyond the 30,000+ esourcing events that we have seen run through Market Dojo, across the 150+ categories to draw experience from, the answer is simple.
+If you can run your sourcing activities today using traditional communication methods such as email, word, excel and telephone, you can use eSourcing.